Surface Chemistry, Absorption, Adsorption, Application and Uses

 Limitation of Freundlich adsorption isotherm

-It is purely empirical. it is no theoretical basis.
+It is purely empirical. it has no theoretical basis.
 It is valid over a certain range of pressure (it fails at the pressure of gas).
 The constant K and n vary with temperature.

 Langmuir Adsorption Isotherm